MacMannes/macmannes.github.io/content/posts/neovim-and-platformio/index.md

 Now, most of the errors are gone, but there are still some errors that I couldn't solve.
-It turned out that there was an [issue](https://github.com/platformio/platformio-core/issues/5090) in the latest version of platformio.
+It turned out that there was an [issue](https://github.com/platformio/platformio-core/issues/5090) in the latest version of PlatformIO.
 Clangd wasn't able to find any Arduino framework lib like: WiFi, EEPROM, WiFi, etc, which caused errors like `Use of undeclared identifier 'WiFi'`.
 I had to downgrade to version 6.1.16, which is the last version that didn't have this issue.
 I did that by running the following command: